Raising Awareness of Early Prehistory

 Our knowledge of the Lower and Middle Palaeolithic periods in Britain has been transformed by recent research and reporting initiatives, particularly ten years of work funded by the Aggregates Levy Sustainability Fund (ALSF), which closed in 2011.

 We have funded a new synthetic volume, Lost Landscapes of the Palaeolithic, by Oxford Archaeology, which critically assesses the value of this work and makes the results more accessible, especially to heritage professionals who are not Palaeolithic specialists.
-It is available through Oxford Archaeology as a hardback book or as a free digital download.
+It is available as a free digital download.

 The project has also updated the artefact database produced in the 1990s for The English Rivers Palaeolithic Survey (TERPS), which is available via the Archaeology Data Service (ADS).